cmuench/ulauncher-todoist/README.md

 - [Ulauncher 5](https://ulauncher.io)
 - [Python](https://www.python.org) >= 3

-This extension also needs the [todoist-python](https://github.com/Doist/todoist-python) pacakge.
+This extension also needs the [todoist-api-python](https://github.com/Doist/todoist-api-python) package.

 You can install them in one command using: `pip3 install todoist-api-python`